 Not only has Waits shared his list of favourite albums, he also wrote a mini-essay on each album for the Guardian, succinctly explaining his love for each one.

 Waits’ career of avant-garde jazz, experimental, rock, and blues has undeniably influenced and inspired musicians around the globe, and will continue to do so for generations to come.
-Though if you want to hear for yourself what has influenced Tom Waits, check out his Top 20 albums list below, and listen to a playlist of these albums courtesy of Open Culture.
+Though if you want to hear for yourself what has influenced Tom Waits, check out Tom Waits favorite albums and listen to a playlist of these albums courtesy of Open Culture.

 - Frank Sinatra – In The Wee Small Hours